electerious/basicPaginate/README.md

 ### .create(elems, elemsPerPage)

-Creates a new basicPagination instance.
+Creates a new basicPaginate instance.

 Be sure to assign your instance to a variable.
 Using your instance, you can…